jeteve/App-JESP/README.md

 # COPYRIGHT

 This software is released under the Artistic Licence by Jerome Eteve.
 Copyright 2016.
-A copy of this license is enclosed in this package.
+A copy of this licence is enclosed in this package.